-This is an optional module for all Single and Joint Honours Degree Programmes in Economics.
+This is an elective module for all Single and Joint Honours Degree courses in Economics.

 Method of assessment